smourier/TracesToCsv/README.md

 # TracesToCsv
-An ASP.NET Core 9+ app that continuously digest simple traces sent from HTTP(S) clients and creates CSV files from them.
+An ASP.NET Core 9+ application that continuously ingests lightweight trace payloads sent over HTTP(S) and converts them into downloadable CSV files.

 ## Features
-- Receives traces via HTTPS PUT requests
+- Accepts traces via HTTPS PUT requests
-- Parses JSON payloads containing trace data, converts trace data into CSV format and saves CSV files to a specified server directory.
-Files are then easily downloadable.
+- Reads JSON trace payloads, converts them to CSV rows, and stores them in a server-side folder
-- Eazy traces categorization
+- Simple hierarchical categorization of traces using URL path segments
-- Lightweight and easy to deploy (just run Publish)
+- Minimal footprint: publish and run
-- Zero dependencies
+- No third-party dependencies
-- Supports a per-trace custom dictionary mapped to dynamic CSV columns
+- Supports per-trace dynamic key/value pairs mapped to expandable CSV columns

 ## Use cases
-- Collecting traces from any type of clients in a centralized location
+- Centralized collection of diagnostic or telemetry traces from diverse clients
-- Debugging and troubleshooting applications by examining trace data
+- Application troubleshooting by inspecting structured trace history
-- Analyzing trace data using spreadsheet software or other tools that support CSV format
+- Offline analysis in spreadsheets or any CSV-compatible tooling

 ## How to use
-The application starts listening for incoming HTTP PUT requests on the specified port, default is https://localhost:7020.
+The app listens for HTTPS PUT requests on the configured port (default: https://localhost:7020).

-Send trace data to application using HTTP PUT requests with JSON payloads.
+Send trace data as JSON in the following shape:
-The JSON payload format should be like this:
 ```json
 {
     "timestamp": "2025-09-19T11:13:53.6160989+00:00", // required. client timestamp